4 Day Vienna Itinerary: Can’t Miss Spots In The City

 Church in Vienna filled with people.

 Ready to start your Vienna adventure?
-On day one, the best way to get an introduction to the city’s history and architecture with a guided walking tour.
+On day one, the best way to get an introduction to the city’s history and architecture is with a guided walking tour.
+Walking tours usually take around 2 to 3 hours and are one of my favorite ways to get familiar with a new city.
 This will help you see some of the highlights of the city, cover the main landmarks, and give you some information on the city’s past.
-Here are some great Vienna walking tours:

 Lunch: After your walking tour, enjoy a coffee and pastry at one of Vienna’s historic cafés, such as Café Central or Demel.
 Both have traditional Viennese coffee culture and delicious pastries like Sachertorte (chocolate cake) or Apfelstrudel (apple strudel).